 Winn did a great job on the Chevalier Building..
 Good mix of housing and adequate off street parking.
 Project looks great!

 I am sure they will do a good job on the Trade School.
 Some of these projects, especially an older building like the Trade School simply can not be renovated 100% with private dollars since the corresponding monthly market rental rates would not cover the costs.
 They utilize grant monies for “affordable” housing to leverage the project and make the project feasible.
-These are good projects.
+These are good projects, and make ideal property for investment (as detailed on Roofstock).

 Again these are good projects, spur investments into an area and should be supported.
 Check out the Canal Lofts website and drive by this project, this a great project.